<< Go back to Posts

 Introduction

 I bought a MSI laptop, where the keyboard is full of LEDs.
 Yet, I am using Linux, and there is no native support.
-So I searched to control it.
+So I looked for a way to control it.

 Get the Keyboard ID